 The teapot has a 16-ounce capacity.
 Or two standard cups.

 All of the teapots in this series include a stainless steel infuser basket and have a rust-proof enamel coating baked on the inside.
-This makes them perfect for steeping tea but not suitable for use over an open flame.
+So, the teapots are perfect for steeping tea but unsuitable for open-flame use

 Iwachu Japanese Artisan Iron Teardrop Teapot Series

-prefer modern designs you’ll love the look and feel of the teapot.
+Or, if you prefer modern designs, you will love the look and feel of the teapot

 Yes, the teapot has a removable stainless steel infuser.

 You can check out this pretty neat-looking teapot on Amazon